 At Sunnyside, James was misdiagnosed as schizophrenic and given anti-psychotic medication that left him unable to walk.
 After two years he was correctly diagnosed by an external expert as having Asperger's Syndrome.
-The hospital did not accept the diagnosis and "James still puts clothes against his door to stop the brutal teacher coming in to attack him.
-He's nearly 50 years old.
-He still has nightmares."

-continued to medicate him for schizophrenia.
+The hospital did not accept the diagnosis and continued to medicate him for schizophrenia.
 He was punished with isolation and medication for using sign language.
 James brought a claim against Sunnyside that was settled after two years.